Agreements on sex protection, health and "specialness"

 2. It feels like, by imposing a rule on the other relationships, it gives a hierarchy vibe that does not fit how I feel.

-When we had the conversation he was very hurt.
+When we had the conversation, Civ was very hurt.
 And only after spending a whole night talking and taking care of each other, I understood through what he told me that, for him, the agreement meant much more than that.
 It made him feel special and more secure, and me breaking the agreement made him feel like I had risked a central part of our relationship (fantasies, words, affection that come with our way of having unprotected sex), just so I could do that same thing with someone else.
 He told me his fear of replacement came out, and recognised that with the pain, strong feelings of jealousy, anger and sadness came out.
 He told me that even if I got tested, he thinks we can never have that special sex we had before.
 Now it’s lost.

 We were both very respectful of each other.
 However, I find that we speak two different languages on this topic.
 For me, having unprotected sex with someone else does not mean I take away our sex (and all that it means) to have it with someone else.
 We can for sure talk about the health part, but despite understanding and respecting his emotions about it, my intention and way of living, love and sex is not exclusionary.
-What I mean is that for me I did not take anything away.
+What I mean is that, for me, I did not take anything away.

 Sorry for the very long text.